 He has written for ARG since 1980.
 He has played every instrument except percussion, oboe, and flute; but his primary instrument was the French horn, which he studied with notable players in New York, including the first horn at the Metropolitan Opera.
 He has also studied music theory, analysis, history, and orchestration.
 All the members of his family are performers (wife and three children).
 He lives in Norwalk, Connecticut, but has a law practice in New York.
 He has written on music for other publications.
 For us he has covered everything from William Byrd to Schoenberg, with special emphasis on Haydn, Wagner, and Mahler.

-was born and grew up in Cincinnati, Ohio, where his classical music education was nurtured by attending Cincinnati Symphony Orchestra concerts every Saturday night during the years of Max Rudolph’s reign.
-As a high school student he was an avid bassoonist but, eventually took-up the organ as he realized he would never be able to make a functional bassoon reed.
-He earned his Bachelor and Master of Music degrees in organ performance at the Cincinnati College-Conservatory of Music, studying with the legendary Wayne Fisher, and a DMus from Northwestern University.
-He taught for 38 years as Professor of Music and University Organist and Choirmaster at The University of the South in Sewanee, Tennessee.
-Under his direction the University Choir made ten recordings and undertook 12 tours of England, singing the service of Choral Evensong in over 25 cathedrals and abbey churches.
-He has played organ recitals throughout the US and Europe, and made six solo CDs for Naxos (all reviewed in ARG!).
+Robert Delcamp was born and grew up in Cincinnati, where his classical music education was nurtured by attending Cincinnati Symphony concerts every Saturday night during the years of Max Rudolf’s reign.
+As a high school student he was an a avid bassoonist but eventually took up organ as he realized he would never be able to make a functional bassoon reed.
+He earned his Bachelor and Master degrees in organ performance at the Cincinnati College-Conservatory of Music, studying with the legendary Wayne Fisher, and a DMus from Northwestern University.
+For 38 years he was Professor of Music and University Organist and Choirmaster at The University of the South in Sewanee, Tennessee.
+Under his direction the University Choir made 10 recordings and undertook 12 tours of England, singing Choral Evensong in more than 25 cathedrals and abbey churches.
+He has played organ recitals around the US and Europe and made six solo CDs for Naxos (all reviewed in ARG!).
 He and his wife Susan are avid bibliophiles and enjoy living with their cats.

 He worked on his Master of Music in piano performance at Miami University in Oxford, Ohio; his Bachelor of Arts is from Cedarville University.
 He stays busy as an accompanist and coach, working at several schools and colleges in southwestern Ohio.
 He has composed off and on over the years, with a full symphony completed at age 14.
 Patrick Hanudel, another of the Miami Mafia, has performed Stephen’s clarinet sonata, Technical Difficulties, on recitals.
 Stephen is also a book and record dealer, and does a little website design as well.
 He’s an obsessive bookworm, neologist, punsmith, record collector, intractable joker, and writer of essays and songs.
 He’s probably the only ARG reviewer to have performed with an orchestra, played accordion in a Mexican gospel group, and handled banjo and bass in several country bands.
 Interests include Russian history, travel writing from the first third of the 20th Century, Mystery Science Theater 3000, Shostakovich, and theology.